zwerdlds/roopes/issues.md

   - observing command
   - publisher subscriber
   - subscribing handler

-## Incoming
-- Unify generics ordering (IOT vs TIO)
-- Generics naming conventions
-- Investigate using GATs
-- builder <-> emitter
-- parameterized docs in proc_macros
 - refactor builder
-  - impl builder<i,o> & put on on proc_macro version
-  - investigate if builder should be emitter
   - params struct in BuilderTokenStreamBuilder
   - split up BuilderTokenStreamBuilder::build
-  - Investigate the use of typestate/const enum/? in Builder pattern.
+  - typestate in Builder pattern.
-    - I think a const enum with generics in the other slots could be an implementation option here.
+- Visitor macro breakup megamethod creating params
+- embed-doc-image to dev-dependencies?

+## Incoming
+- Move to GATs
+- builder <-> emitter
+- parameterized docs in proc_macros using doc=
-  - Outputted type must impl `Builder`
+- builder Outputted type must impl `Builder`
+- builder impl builder<i,o> & put on on proc_macro version
+- builder investigate if builder should be emitter
+- builder allow option types to be unset
+- builder finish patternize
-  - Tests
+- builder Tests
-- refactor visitor
+- builder create test to ensure build fails as expected (on expect for popped values)
-  - impl visitor<i,o> & put on on proc_macro version
+- visitor impl visitor<i,o> & put on on proc_macro version
-  - Investigate the use of typestate/const enum/? in Builder pattern.
+- visitor Investigate the use of typestate/const enum/? in Builder pattern.
-  - Visitor implements handler
+- visitor implements handler
-  - add support for other types of enum structs
+- visitor add support for other types of enum structs
-  - investigate adding deref on `#acceptor`
+- visitor investigate adding deref on `#acceptor`
 - submodules block diagram
 - extends macro
 - top level traits could be better as structs (simplifies boxing) - need investigation on this vs type aliasing, and manual boxing
 - improve use of `delegate`.
-- Visitor macro breakup megamethod creating params
 - visitor add tuple (and one-ple) support
-- builder allow option types to be unset
-- builder create test to ensure build fails as expected (on expect for popped values)
-- builder patternize
-- move generics to GATs
 - investigate supporting easier transform/handler combinations.
-  - eg: handler.with_transform(transformer).handle(transformer_input)
+  - eg: handler.push(transformer).handle(transformer_input)
 - Improve docs for transformer handler
 - Improve docs for derive pubsub
 - Add builder borrow create to allow non-destructive build
 - Introduce into_* fn's to easily translate between types
-- embed-doc-image to dev-dependencies?
+- Multi-transformer: Transformer of an array of transformers all taking the same type, then emitting the transformed values.